top of page

 What Counts as “Excessive” Masturbation?

-However, if you find yourself:
+However, it may be worth paying attention if you find yourself:

-• Feeling mentally or physically drained after masturbation
+• Feeling mentally or physically exhausted afterward

 The Psychology Behind the Habit